 Kaaterskill Wild Forest

-Alert: DEC is beginning construction on multiple improvement projects in the Kaaterskill Falls area and public access to the falls area will be restricted until all the work is complete.
+Alert: Construction is underway on multiple improvement projects in the Kaaterskill Falls area and public access to the falls area is restricted until all the work is complete.
 It is recommended that visitors avoid the area until further notice.
 Alternative hikes.

 - Open for recreation: Year-round